palant/palant.info/content/articles/hijacking-webcams-with-screencastify/index.md

 ```

 While this still includes `www.screencastify.com` which is run by Webflow, this is much better than before and limits the attack surface considerably.

+**Update** (2022-05-31): A further look into version 2.70.0.4517 shows that `bg:getSignInToken` endpoint has been removed, this further defuses the issue here.
+Also, version 2.70.1.4520 released on May 27 changes the list of the sites allowed to connect once again, replacing `www.screencastify.com` by `app.screencastify.com`.
+So now all domains granted this access are indeed run by Screencastify and not by third parties.